๐ŸงฌAP Biology

 Capturing Light Energy

 The first challenge of photosynthesis is harvesting light energy and converting it into a form cells can use.
-This happens in the thylakoid membranes, where pigments are precisely arranged to maximize energy capture.
-The key principle here is that specific wavelengths of light excite electrons, and that energy must be transferred efficiently before it dissipates as heat.
+This happens in the thylakoid membranes, where pigments are arranged to maximize energy capture.
+The key principle: specific wavelengths of light excite electrons, and that energy must be transferred efficiently before it dissipates as heat.

 Light Absorption by Pigments

-• Chlorophyll a and b absorb blue and red wavelengths—they reflect green light, which is why plants appear green to us
+• Chlorophyll a and b absorb blue and red wavelengths and reflect green light, which is why plants appear green to us

-• Accessory pigments like carotenoids expand the range of usable light and protect chlorophyll from photo-oxidative damage
+• Accessory pigments like carotenoids broaden the range of usable light wavelengths and protect chlorophyll from photo-oxidative damage (excess light energy that could destroy the molecule)

-• Pigments are organized into photosystems within thylakoid membranes, with antenna complexes funneling energy toward reaction centers
+• Pigments are organized into photosystems within thylakoid membranes.
+Each photosystem has an antenna complex of many pigment molecules that funnel captured energy toward a single reaction center chlorophyll

 Electron Excitation in Photosystems

-• Two photosystems work in series: Photosystem II (PSII) absorbs light at 680 nm, while Photosystem I (PSI) absorbs at 700 nm
+• Two photosystems work in series: Photosystem II (PSII) has a reaction center that absorbs best at 680 nm, while Photosystem I (PSI) absorbs best at 700 nm

-• Excited electrons leave the reaction center and enter the electron transport chain, initiating the light-dependent reactions
+• Excited electrons leave the reaction center of PSII and enter the electron transport chain, then get re-energized at PSI before ultimately reducing NADP+NADP^+

 Building the Proton Gradient

 Once electrons are excited, they pass through an electron transport chain (ETC) embedded in the thylakoid membrane.
-The energy released as electrons move "downhill" is used to pump protons, creating the electrochemical gradient that powers ATP synthesis—this is chemiosmosis, and it's the same principle used in mitochondria.
+The energy released as electrons move "downhill" through the chain is used to pump protons, creating the electrochemical gradient that powers ATP synthesis.
+This is chemiosmosis, and it's the same principle used in mitochondria.

 Electron Transport Chain